openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        calculates and displays the effects of the mutations on the mRNA and protein.
      - Not supported
-   * - :ref:`Single Select and Numerical Input Problem<Multiple Choice and Numerical Input>`
-     - Learners not only choose one answer from a set of possible options, they are also prompted to provide more specific information, if necessary.
-     - Not supported
    * - :ref:`Periodic Table`
      - An interactive periodic table of the elements that shows detailed information about each element when learners move the pointer over each